-Artists and producers can apply for awards of between £250 and £1,000 for the development of their practice.
+Awards of between £250 and £1,000 to support individual artists and producers in the development of their practice.
 This could be for research, making new work, travel, training or mentoring.
+Applications are currently closed.
 For more information visit Performing Arts Micro Bursaries.

 Jerwood Visual Arts